jbloomlab/dms_tools/docs/index.rst

     3) You have performed several `biological replicates`_ of deep mutational scanning, and wish to compare and combine the results.
 You can do this using :ref:`dms_correlate` and :ref:`dms_merge`.

     4) You have performed deep mutational scanning using barcoded subamplicons, and wish to process the FASTQ files to count mutations.
 You can do this using :ref:`dms_barcodedsubamplicons`, and summarize the results for multiple samples with :ref:`dms_summarizealignments`.

+The `dms_tools source code`_ is freely available on GitHub; however, you will probably have an easier time you just follow the :ref:`installation` instructions rather than building from this source.

 Contents
 ------------------------